NeoResearch/neo-storage-audit/README.md

 If invocation is repeated on the same contract, the state action will be recorded as `Changed` (not `Added`).
 Finally, if a key is deleted, storage action will be recorded as `Deleted`, and no `value` will be presented, only the `key`.

-#### But all files are empty
-In the beggining, no storage was used, so all arrays will be empty.
-Please take a look at folder `BlockStorage_1500000`, specially file `dump-block-1445000.json` (block 1444843), when Storage action begins ;)

 ### Use cases
 Using this raw data it's possible to easily reproduce past notifications in **any given block**.
 This is amazing!